Recipe Overview

 Notes

-- If you want to make these even more festive, dip cookies halfway into melted chocolate and sprinkle with crushed candy canes.
+- Decorating tips: If you want to make these even more festive, dip cookies halfway into melted chocolate and sprinkle with crushed candy canes.

-- Dough logs can be frozen for up to one month.
+- Freezing dough: Dough logs can be frozen for up to three months.
 Wrap well and label.
 Allow the logs to warm up at room temperature for a half hour before slicing and baking as directed.

 Nutrition